Last Updated on December 26, 2022 by Andrew Pirie

 Unofficial Result 1.
 Eloiza Luzon 12.16 (SB) 2.
 Katherine Khay Santos 12.50 (SB) 3.
 Jelly Paragile 12.56 (SB) 4.
 Ellah Sirilan 12.93 (SB) 5.
 Grace Ruto 14.49 (SB)

-*No wind readings reported but looking at video probably over +2.0 m/s
+*No wind readings were reported but looking at the video probably over +2.0 m/s

 Pinoy Athletics Track Talk Tuesdays with SEA Games Medalist Eloisa Luzon Time: Jun 2, 2020 02:00 PM Taipei

 Caps (5) ASEAN School Games 2014 ASEAN Uni Games 2014, Hong Kong Summer 2017, Malaysian Open 2017, SEA Games 2017